 Medicaid can be provided through NYSOH to adults between the ages of 19 and 65 who meet the non-financial requirements and have a household modified adjusted gross income (MAGI) that is at or below 138% of the FPL for the applicable family size.
-On the date of your applications, the relevant FPL was \$11,880.00 for a one-person household.
-Since \$17,680.00 is 148.82% of the 2016 FPL, NYSOH properly found you to be ineligible for Medicaid on an expected annual income basis, using the information provided in your application.
+The application that was submitted on September 30, 2016, which requested financial assistance, listed annual household income of \$14,160.00, consisting of income you earn from employment.
+However, during the hearing you testified that this income amount was inaccurate because in September 2016 you went from being self-employed and making \$300.00 every week to making \$800.00 every two weeks.